njriordan/geologicalobservations/README.md

-# Geological Observations Application
+# Observations Application

-An app built using the ArcGIS API for JavaScript to illustrate a number of geological observations.
+An app built using the ArcGIS API for JavaScript to illustrate a number of observations.
 The addition of a WMS layer allows these observations to be shown within their geological context.
 The GetFeatureInfo capability of the WMS layer is exploited to populate popups with useful information.